-'The Town will also contribute towards payment of the Term Life Insurance, death and dismemberment insurance policy presently available to the employees..
+The Town also contributes towards Term Life Insurance, death and dismemberment insurance policies presently available to the employees.

 HOLIDAYS

 Employees covered by a collective bargaining agreement (CBA) should also refer to their respective CBA.
 In the event of a conflict between this policy and the specific terms of a CBA, the terms of the CBA will govern.